swapnilsparsh/Unified-Codes/README.md

 # DSA
-This repo is for practicing DSA
+This repo is for contributing in HACKTOBERFEST